Compro-Prasad/calc/README.md

 A beautiful and robust calculator for the command line

 ## Dependencies
-This calculator depends upon GNU readline which is installed by default in most *nix systems because bash also uses it.
+This calculator depends upon GNU readline library which is installed by default in most *nix systems because bash also uses it.

 ## How to install?
 Installation can be done easily by executing `./install.sh`.